thiagohb/jogodots/README.md

 jogodots
 =======================================
-Dots board game to play in server/client mode develop in 2003.
+Dots board game to play in server/client mode developed in 2003.

 TOC
 ---